Making progress on a better I-494

 No matter where you live in the seven-county metro area, if you drive a car, you will eventually get stuck in traffic on Interstate 494.
 It is one of the region’s most vibrant, growing areas with the Mall of America, the airport, hotels, businesses — even IKEA.
 Trucking and freight associations have named this area one of the most congested bottlenecks in the country — truckers know traffic.

 The good news is we’re making progress on a better I-494.
-Recently, the Federal Transportation Administration awarded MnDOT and the Met Council a $60 million grant, through the Infrastructure for Rebuilding America program, to help move the $327 million project forward.
+Recently, the U.S Department of Transportation awarded MnDOT and the Met Council a $60 million grant, through the Infrastructure for Rebuilding America program, to help move the $273 million construction project forward.
 While MnDOT will be responsible for the hard work of renovating I-494, the Met Council is playing a key role in working with the cities, counties, and communities along the route that will use the roadway.